AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 #### Campaign details {#campaign-details}

-In the **[!UICONTROL Campaign details]** section, select the appropriate **Advertiser ID** to associate with your report if advertiser names or IDs were added during [connection setup](../connect/establishing-connections.md#advertiser-names).
-If a single name was configured, it appears by default.
+In the **[!UICONTROL Campaign details]** section, select the appropriate **Advertiser ID** to associate with your report.
+These advertiser names or IDs were added during [connection setup](../connect/establishing-connections.md#advertiser-names).
+If only one name was configured, it appears by default.
 If no name was set up, the **[!UICONTROL Advertiser ID (Name)]** field is disabled and prefilled with the advertiser account name.

 ![The Create measurement report screen showing the Advertiser ID (Name) option disabled.](/help/assets/collaborate/measure/advertiser-id.png)